Yangfan2016/learn-translate/2-Understanding-ES2015-In-Depth-Part-1.md

 > SyntaxError: Missing initializer in `const` declaration

-Simirlarly, a `const` variable cannot be redeclared.
+Similarly, a `const` variable cannot be redeclared.
 If we try to declare the same `const` variable more than once, we’ll see a different type of SyntaxError:

 > SyntaxError: Identifier ‘VAR1′ has already been declared